If you want to learn how to cross stitch, you’ve come to the right place! We’ve created this short guide to get you started.

 In counted cross stitch, the stitch pattern is on the chart, and you count on your cloth to see where the stitches should go.
 In stamped cross stitch, the pattern is stamped directly on the cloth, and you stitch directly on top of the design on the cloth.
 It’s Sew Emma cross stitch patterns are counted cross stitch, and they come as full-color charts.

 For tips on getting started, check out Kimberly’s FlossTube for Beginners video: How to read a cross stitch pattern.

 Types of Stitches

-The very heart of cross-stitch is an x-shaped stitch that is uniform in height and width.
-There are several techniques you can use to fill in a large space or make rows even, such as Danish Method and English Method.
-Kimberly covers the Loop Method, Railroading and other types of stitches in her free tutorial, FlossTube for Beginners video: All about stitches.
+The very heart of cross stitch is an x-shaped stitch that is uniform in height and width.
+There are several techniques you can use to fill in a large space or make rows even, such as the Danish Method and the English Method.
+Kimberly covers the Loop Method, Railroading, and other types of stitches in her free tutorial, FlossTube for Beginners video: All about stitches.

 Stitch along with us!